 The following requests ten random decimal fractions with eight

 decimal places.
-The replacement
+The replacement parameter is set

-, which means the numbers will be picked with
+to true, which means the numbers will be picked with

 replacement, i.e., can contain duplicate values.